mthvedt/qarth/README.md

 (def service (oauth/build conf))

 ; Works the same as an ordinary service, except for one thing...
-; to open a new session takes an extra argument.
+; to open a new record takes an extra argument.
-(def sesh (new-session service :yahoo.com))
+(def record (new-record service :yahoo.com))

 ; You can use Friend by adding an extra ?service= query param.
 ; A basic login page might look like this: